lmbruder/scalability-eos-eth-token/README.md

 ### Prerequisites to use the TypeScript and Shell scripts
 - `sudo apt install npm`
-- `sudo apt install node-typescript`
+- `sudo apt install node-typescript` (use the command `tsc` to convert TypeScript code to JavaScript code)
 - `npm i @types/node`
 #### Ethereum specific
 - `npm install web3`